One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 1. Come to terms with your denial of reality.

 During a marriage, it’s best if we focus on the positives of our partner.
 However, after divorce, it’s time to notice what was not positive about our wife.
-We can easily romanticize her which perpetuates our suffering.
-Coming to terms with reality means accepting that she isn’t all the amazing things we thought she was and we deserve better.
+We can easily romanticize her, which perpetuates our suffering.
+Coming to terms with reality means accepting that she isn’t all the amazing things we thought she was.
+We need to believe that we deserve better.
 A self-respecting man will not throw himself at a woman who clearly does not love him.
 The reality we must accept is that she no longer loves us, and clinging to her prevents the love we want from coming into our lives.

 2. Go alone in nature and unload all your anger.